 1 A bill to be entitled 2 An act relating to residential property riparian 3 rights; amending s.
-253.141, F.S.; requiring land 4 surveyors to give preference to using the 5 prolongation-of-property-line method to establish a 6 property owner's riparian rights along a channel under 7 certain circumstances; defining terms; providing 8 applicability; requiring courts to award reasonable 9 attorney fees and costs to a prevailing party in a civil action under certain circumstances; reenacting 10 11 ss.
-403.813(1)(s) and 403.9323(3), F.S., relating to 12 permits issued at district centers and legislative 13 intent in recognizing rights of riparian property ownership, respectively, to incorporate the amendment 14 15 made to s.
-253.141, F.S., in references thereto; 16 providing an effective date.
-17 Be It Enacted by the Legislature of the State of Florida: 18 19 20 Section 1.
-Subsection (1) of section 253.141, Florida 21 Statutes, is amended to read: 22 253.141 Riparian rights defined; certain submerged bottoms 23 subject to private ownership.- bordering upon navigable waters.
+253.141, F.S.; requiring land 4 surveyors to give preference to using the 5 prolongation-of-property-line method to establish a 6 property owner's riparian rights along a channel under 7 certain circumstances; providing definitions; 8 providing applicability; requiring courts to award 9 reasonable attorney fees and costs to a prevailing party in a civil action under certain circumstances; 10 11 reenacting ss.
+403.813(1)(s) and 403.9323(3), F.S., 12 relating to permits issued at district centers and 13 legislative intent in recognizing rights of riparian property ownership, respectively, to incorporate the 14 15 amendment made to s.
+253.141, F.S., in references thereto; providing an effective date.
+16 17 18 Be It Enacted by the Legislature of the State of Florida: 19 20 Section 1.
+Subsection (1) of section 253.141, Florida 21 Statutes, is amended to read: 22 253.141 Riparian rights defined; certain submerged bottoms 23 subject to private ownership.-24 (1)(a) Riparian rights are those incident to land bordering upon navigable waters.
 They are rights of ingress, egress, boating, bathing, and fishing and such others as may be or have been defined by law.
 Such rights are not of a proprietary nature.
 They are rights inuring to the owner of the riparian land but are not owned by him or her.
 They are appurtenant to and are inseparable from the riparian land.
 The land to which the owner holds title must extend to the ordinary high watermark of the navigable water in order that riparian rights may attach.
 Conveyance of title to or lease of the riparian land entitles the grantee to the riparian rights running therewith whether or not mentioned in the deed or lease of the upland.